 Like other Queensland companies struggling after the war, they turned to the Theodore Labor government for assistance but got nothing.
 Negotiations for amalgamation occurred in 1925 but failed, and in 1926 Hampden Cloncurry offered its assets for sale by tender.
 Mount Elliott acquired them all except for the Trekelano mine.
 The company was de-listed in 1928.

 The population of Kuridala peaked at 2000 by 1920, but reduced to 800 by 1924.
 A year earlier, a new field at Mount Isa had opened up and the bakehouse, the hospital, courthouse, one of the ice works and picture theatre moved there followed by Boyds’ Hampden Hotel (renamed the Argent) in 1924.
 Other buildings including the police residence and Clerk of Petty Sessions house were moved to Cloncurry.

-By 1928 all bar one family had packed up and gone.
+By 1928 all bar one family had gone.
 In nine years of smelting Hampden Cloncurry had been one of Australia’s largest mining companies producing 50,800 tons of copper, 21,000 ounces of gold and 381,000 ounces of silver.
 It helped create the metal fabricating company, Metal Manufacturers Limited which established a major works at Port Kembla on the back of their Kuridala success.